-Number of households receiving TANF assistance (decrease).
-SS#5: Households Number of households receiving TANF prior to implementation of this activity =21 households Assisted by Services that Incre Number of households receiving TANF after implementation of this activity=17 households ease Self Sufficiency Unit of Measurement Baseline Benchmark Number of households receiving services aimed to increase self-sufficiency (increase).
-Number of households receiving services aimed to increase self-sufficiency prior to implementation = 186 households Number of households receiving services aimed to increase self-sufficiency after implementation = 40 households SS #6: Ho useholds Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark
+Unit of Measurement Baseline Benchmark Number of households receiving TANF assistance (decrease).
+Number of households receiving TANF prior to implementation of this activity =21 households Number of households receiving TANF after implementation of this activity=17 households SS#5: Households Assisted by Services that Incr ease Self Sufficiency Unit of Measurement Baseline Benchmark Number of households receiving services aimed to increase self- sufficiency (increase).
+Number of households receiving services aimed to increase self- sufficiency prior to implementation = 186 households Number of households receiving services aimed to increase self- sufficiency after implementation = 40 households SS #6: Ho useholds Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Number of households transitioned to self-sufficiency (increase).
+The PHA may create one or more definitions for "self-sufficiency" to use for this metric.
+Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
+Number of households transitioned to self-sufficiency prior to implementation of this activity = 15 households Number of households transitioned to self-sufficiency after implementation of this activity = 0 households